 Place the slides in a microwave-safe glass jar in a standard antigen retrieval buffer (commercially available) to immerse the slides.
 Perform heat-induced epitope retrieval (HIER) using a suitable microwave, in pH9 antigen retrieval solution at 98 °C for 25 min.

 NOTE: Any microwave with a pressure ranging from 800 - 1,100 Watts can be used, and HIER can be optimized accordingly.
-In this case, a multifunctional microwave tissue processor (open to air) was used for HIER and a domestic microwave was used with power ranging from 800 - 1,100 Watt for microwave stripping.
+In this case, a multifunctional microwave tissue processor (open to air) was used for HIER and stripping.
 The initial settings for the retrieval of a particular epitope are based on the prior knowledge from conventional IHC.

-Perform additional rounds of microwave stripping (three in this case, for the fourth antibody in a panel), each round with 100% power for 1 min and 20% power for 10 min.
+Perform additional rounds of microwave stripping (three in this case, for the fourth antibody in a panel), each round with 100% power up to 98 °C and 20% power for 10 min to maintain at the same temperature.
 Cool down the slides in distilled water for at least 10 min.

 NOTE: Perform multiple rounds of microwave stripping during the monoplex IF step to expose the target antigen to the same number of heating steps as in the proposed multiplex.
 Since CD20 is planned as the fourth antibody, do microwave stripping 3x before and one time after doing the primary antibody incubation.